Wolverhampton station: History

 On 12 November 1849, the Shrewsbury and Birmingham Railway opened a temporary terminus to its line at a location very close to the present station.

-The present station site was opened on 1 July 1852 by the Birmingham, Wolverhampton and Stour Valley Railway, a subsidiary of the London and North Western Railway (LNWR); it was named Wolverhampton Queen Street.
+The present site was opened on 1 July 1852 by the Birmingham, Wolverhampton and Stour Valley Railway, a subsidiary of the London and North Western Railway (LNWR); it was named Wolverhampton Queen Street.
 The only visible remnant of the original station is the Queen's Building, the gateway to Railway Drive, which was the approach road to the station.
 The building was originally the carriage entrance to the station and was completed three years before the main station building.
 Today, it forms part of Wolverhampton bus station.